HaxeFoundation/HaxeManual/output/HaxeManual/website/lf-access-control.md

 * a **class** or **abstract** type, or
 * a **package**.

+Target does **not** respect imports, so the fully qualified path has to be used.

 If it is a class or abstract type, access modification extends to all fields of that type.
 Likewise, if it is a package, access modification extends to all types of that package and recursively to all fields of these types.

 ```haxe